Mission Statement

 Jennifer Johnson, Associate Professor, Department of Policy, Organizational and Leadership Studies, College of Education and Human Development; PhD, University of Maryland College Park.

-Paul Jones, Assistant Professor, Department of Psychological Studies in Education, College of Education and Human Development; PhD, Temple University.
+Paul Jones, Assistant Professor of Instruction, Department of Psychological Studies in Education, College of Education and Human Development; PhD, Temple University.

 Avshalom Kaplan, Professor, Department of Psychological Studies in Education, College of Education and Human Development; PhD, University of Michigan.